BenLyakhov/PartProductWebsite/README.md

 •  The “Buy Now” button must be next to the buttons that update and delete products.
 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.
+1. added the buy now button and notes on lines 85 to 88 in mainscreen.html.
+2. added new class PurchaseProductController.java

 ### Task G - Track Min/Max of Inventory
 Modify the parts to track maximum and minimum inventory by doing the following: